ggwilk/hello-world/README.md

 Hi, humans!

-I am an aspiring Java developer, who drinks Java for breakfast, and dreams in Java, too.
+I am an aspiring JavaScript developer, and soon I'll start putting up projects here as I go/learn.

+More to come, so stay tuned!